mobxjs/mst-gql/README.md

 - `--modelsOnly` Generates only models, but no queries or graphQL capabilities.
 This is great for backend usage, or if you want to create your own root store
 - `--noReact` doesn't generate the React related utilities
 - `--force` When set, exiting files will always be overridden.
 This will drop all customizations of model classes!
-- `--namingConvention asis|js` When set to `js` it will generate type names and root collection names to conform to Javascript naming conventions, ie. type names will be PascalCased, and root collection names camelCased.
-The default (`asis`) value generates type names matching the original types names provided by the graphql schema
+- `--dontRenameModels` By default generates model names from graphql schema types that are idiomatic Javascript/Typescript names, ie. type names will be PascalCased and root collection names camelCased.
+With `--dontRenameModels` the original names - as provided by the graphql schema - will be used for generating models.
 - `source` The last argument is the location at which to find the graphQL definitions.
 This can be
   - a graphql endpoint, like `http://host/graphql`
   - a graphql files, like `schema.graphql`